Matse2005/Obsidian-Christmas/README.md

 ## Community Feedback and Ideas

 We value input from our users!
-Help make VSChristmas even more festive:
+Help make Obsidian-Christmas even more festive:

 **Share Your Ideas**